RabbyHub/Rabby/docs/ui.md

 ## Approval

-when dapp request something which needs user's permission, the `approval job` will be seted, and trigger the `notification page` open.
+when dapp requests something which needs user's permission, the `approval job` will be set, and trigger the `notification page` open.

 then page will check the `approval job` status in the `SortHat` view, and navigate to the `Approval` view.(_views/Approval_)